evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 <br>
 Which is to say, over some distribution of specs, minimize the KL distance between the ground-truth and the program-writer.

-To turn this objective into an algorithm, we leverage a remarkable property of programs: while it is difficult to generate correct programs from specifications, it is trivial to generate correct specifications from programs.
+To turn this objective into an algorithm, we leverage a remarkable property of programs: while it is difficult to generate correct programs from specifications, <ins>it is trivial to generate correct specifications from programs</ins>.

 ## generating specifications from programs
 Given a program, we can generate a specification for it by: (1) sampling some random inputs, (2) executing the program to obtain their corresponding outputs.